Ausar1989/group-project-1/README.md

 This is an image of the homepage:
 ![Homepage](assets/images/Lyric1.png)

-This is an image of the music video and lyrics the user inputed thatwas retrieved from the API:
+This is an image of the music video and lyrics the user inputed that was retrieved from the API:
 ![MusicAndLyrics](assets/images/Lyric3.png)

 This is an image of Recommened the artist searches: